Minami-Hiragishi Station

 Minami-Hiragishi Station (南平岸駅, Minami-Hiragishi-eki) is a Sapporo Municipal Subway station in Toyohira-ku, Sapporo, Hokkaido, Japan.
 The station is numbered "N13".
 It is one of the four Sapporo Municipal Subway stations located above-ground (all of them are at the south terminus of the Namboku Line).

 Platforms

+History

+The station opened on 16 December 1971 coinciding with the opening of the Namboku Line from Makomanai Station to Kita-Nijuyo-Jo Station.